vanxLord90/shoestore-api/Readme.md

 To run this project in H2, just type mvn clean package in cmd and then run the ShoestoreApiApplication.java.

 To run this project in PostgreSQL go to application.properties in the resources folder and type in your postgres credentials, and then run ShoestoreApiApplication.java.

 Here I showcase my ability to write a microservice that can create, read, update, and delete employees.

 I showcase my ability to document apis using open-api spring docs on link below http://localhost:8080/swagger-ui/index.html

+To test it out, go to the link above and checkout employee-controller, it will give you the api calls to make and what results it will give.
+You can use the try it out section of the swagger to test the rest-api or use a tool like Postman.

 I showcase my ability to containerize the application and run it on a Docker container using Docker Desktop in my Dockerfile.